 • Race or track vehicle with frequent changes regardless of mileage

-• Changing oil every 5,000 miles by personal preference
+• You prefer changing oil every 5,000–7,500 miles by habit

 By vehicle type